k3jph/k3jph.github.io/_posts/2016/2016-03-21-what-to-do-when-tornados-strike.md

 Read more [at Roomi Connect](http://roomiconnect.com/4-must-know-tornado-safety-tips-for-renters/):

-{% include pdfembed.html pdf="4 Must-Know Tornado Safety Tips for Renters | Roomi Connect.pdf" width="100%" %}
+::document{src="/assets/docs/4 Must-Know Tornado Safety Tips for Renters | Roomi Connect.pdf" label="Open the PDF document" embed="true"}

 While targeted at renters, this tornado advice applies to pretty much everyone.
 This is the second time Roomi Connect has [interviewed me about disaster preparation](/2016/01/28/flood-preparation-tips-renters-via-roomi-connect/).